spikeekips/mitum-doc/readthedocs/docs/isaac+/voting-stages.rst

 *SIGN* and *ACCEPT* stage is done by acting suffrage group, not by suffrage group.

 Even if acting suffrage group fails to get agreement at *SIGN* or *ACCEPT*, the consensus process keeps going.
-The agreement of suffrage group decides the next block, not by one of acting suffrage group.
+The agreement of suffrage group decides to the next block, not by one of acting suffrage group.

 For example,